lkmcl37/Chinese-Word-Segmenter/README.md

          score = C(Wi, Wi-1)*[(base)^length]

-Where C(Wi, Wi-1) is the co-occurrence frequency of Wi and its precursor Wi-1, length is the word length of Wi, base is a constant value.
+Where C(Wi, Wi-1) is the co-occurrence frequency of Wi and its precursor Wi-1, length is the word length of Wi, base is a constant.

 Moreover, if C(Wi, Wi-1) does not exist in training data, that the score of Wi will be estimated as: